cchaiken/ccms/about.md

 ---
 title: What kind of Music Teacher am I?
 description: 'My #1 job is to empower your creative development in music.
-I''ve been teaching Voice & Piano Lessons in Mill Valley for 15+ years.
+I've been teaching Voice & Piano Lessons in Mill Valley for 15+ years.
 I LOVE Marin County!'
 id: about
 hero: voice-banner-1.jpg
 intro: